Combination Products – Definition & Overview

 What is a Combination Product?

-As defined by the FDA, a combination product is a therapeutic or diagnostic product that combines drugs, medical devices, and/or biological products.
+A combination product is a therapeutic or diagnostic product that combines drugs, medical devices, and/or biological products.
 A combination product will combine at least two of these product categories and sometimes combines all three.
 Some of the most common types include traditional drug device combination products, like a syringe prefilled with a drug, and co-packaged or kitted products, like a first-aid kit containing bandages and pain-relieving drugs.

 The Code of Federal Regulations (CFR) classifies combination products as three main types: single-entity, co-packaged, and cross-labeled.
 A single-entity combination product is comprised of two or more components (drug and device, device and biologic, biologic and drug, or all three) that are combined or mixed to produce a single entity.
 Examples of single-entity combination products include: